Pros and Cons of Grandparents Moving Closer to Grandchildren

 • Impact on Other Relationships: How would the move affect your relationships with other family members or friends?
 If you have other adult children, how might they feel about your relocation?

 • Long-term Sustainability: Is this a move you can sustain as you age?
-Consider factors like the availability of senior services and age-friendly housing.
+Consider the availability of senior services and age-friendly housing.

 • Retirement Plans: How would this move align with or alter your existing retirement plans?